-The aforementioned objects are primarily used to select particular algorithms, ie., a second or first order particle pusher has little or no state associated with it but rather just implements a different computational algorithm.
-The actual simulation state itself is maintained in two additional objects: {\tt psc\_fields} and {\tt psc\_particles}, which are the large distributed arrays that represent the field and particle state.
-Those objects themselves may actually be implemented as rather different data structures: The particle data may be a simple array of struct in double precision living in CPU memory, but it can also be a more complicated struct of arrays of small vectors in GPU memory in single precision, just by selecting its subclass to be ``double'' vs. ``cuda''.
+The aforementioned objects are primarily used to select particular algorithms, i.e.\ a second or first order particle pusher has little or no state associated with it but rather just implements a different computational algorithm.
+The simulation state is maintained in two additional objects: {\tt psc\_fields} and {\tt psc\_particles}, which are the large distributed arrays that represent the field and particle state.
+Those objects themselves may actually be implemented as rather different data structures: The particle data may be a simple array of struct in double precision living in CPU memory, but it can also be a more complicated struct of arrays of small vectors in GPU memory in single precision, just by selecting its subclass to be either ``double'' or ``cuda''.

-The flexibility of supporting multiple data layouts is crucial to supporting both CPUs and GPUs in one code, but it also presents a big problem in the algorithms that actually work on that data.
-For example, for obvious reasons, a CPU particle pusher will not work when the particle data passed to it actually lives in GPU memory and is in the wrong layout.
-In traditional object oriented programming, the solution to this is to not access data directly, but virtualize it through methods of the particle object.
+The flexibility of supporting multiple data layouts is crucial to supporting both CPUs and GPUs in one code, but it also presents a significant challenge in implementing the algorithms that actually work on that data.
+For example, for obvious reasons a CPU particle pusher will not work when the particle data passed to it actually lives in GPU memory and/or is in the wrong layout.
+In traditional object oriented programming the solution to this is to not access data directly, but to virtualize it through methods of the particle object.
 However, for a high-performance code it is not acceptable to abstract all accesses through virtual (indirect) method calls because of the performance penalties incurred.

 Another solution is to only support a matching set of modules -- double precision CPU particle pusher with double precision CPU particles and double precision CPU fields.
 However, this means one essentially has to rewrite the entire code to support, e.g., a GPU implementation, which is a large effort and can easily lead to maintenance problems as CPU and GPU capabilities of the code can diverge.